Mindfulness Practices for ADHD: Focus Strategies That Actually Work

 Can mindfulness reduce ADHD impulsivity?

 Yes.
-A 2024 study on children and adolescents with ADHD found that twice-weekly mindfulness practice produces significant reductions in ADHD impulsivity [1].
+A 2024 RCT on children with ADHD found statistically significant reductions in impulsivity following mindfulness-based training [1].
+Research also shows that twice-weekly practice frequency produces the strongest results [4].
 The mechanism involves training the pause between impulse and action through attention control practice.
 As you improve at catching attention drift, you also improve at catching impulsive urges before acting.

 How long should ADHD mindfulness sessions be?